miggat/MinionRelogger/README.md

 TestConsole           - Testing client & sample
-packages              - NUGet packages, DLLs are not included LICENSE.md            - The GPL license MetroFramework.zip    - Backup of a release build from the ModernUI project MinionRelogger.sln    - The Visual Studio (2012) solution file README.md             - This file
+packages              - NUGet packages, DLLs are not included LICENSE.md            - The GPL license MetroFramework.zip    - Backup of a release build from the ModernUI/MetroFramework project MinionRelogger.sln    - The Visual Studio (2012) solution file README.md             - This file
 ```